mlukasik/rumour-classification/README.md

 If you would like to access the England riots dataset please contact Procter et al.

-If you would like to access code used to preprocess Twitter json files, see repository:
-(we will provide path to the repository once we put it publicly on-line), which has been used to do the preprocessing for our experiments.

 #Dependencies
 You need to install the following Python libraries (and their dependencies):
 * sklearn,